 Leading and working with a team

 ‘Improve your leadership’ is a vague goal.
 Take one of the skills for leadership.
-Instead, and set a SMART goal around it.
-Bellow, you can read the steps to set SMART goals for leadership.
+Instead, set a SMART goal around it.
+Below, you can read the steps to set SMART goals for leadership.

 Define the result you want to achieve.
-If your goal is to encourage your team or improve communication, How it looks like in the real world?
+If your goal is to encourage your team or improve communication, How it looks in the real world?
 Is your group meets goals or smile more?
 Are they asking more or fewer questions?
-Are they faster on reaching the goals?
+Are they faster at reaching their goals?

-In what part of your goals, you can make a success?
+In what part of your goals can you make a success?
 If your goal is to inspire, what will need improvement to achieve it?
-Are you offering your people excellent feedback, material incentives, or smiley face?
-When do you want to improve communication, what aspect you will need to change?
-Is it the email communication that you are failing to use, or is it your verbal direction what is failing?
-Maybe it is the clarity or pitch of your interaction with your team?
+Are you offering your people excellent feedback, material incentives, or a smiley face?
+When do you want to improve communication, and what aspect will you need to change?
+Is it the email communication you are failing to use, or is your verbal direction falling?
+Maybe it is the clarity or pitch of your interaction with your team.

 Use the metrics to know you have met your goal.
 There are no metrics to measure leadership or inspiration or other soft skills.
-How to resolve the problem and learn if your team was inspired or not?
+How do you resolve the problem and learn if your team was inspired?
 You can create measures starting back recollecting information from your workforce.
 Use the feedback and the information from questionaries.
 What data you are going to collect is something that you have to know.

-To set goals on soft skills, you need first to learn what is the situation before you will start to do anything about those skills.
-To know if you improved you will need a base to refer to, otherwise, how can you see if you are better or worse?
+To set goals on soft skills, you need first to learn the situation before you start to do anything about those skills.
+To know if you improved, you will need a base to refer to; otherwise, how can you see if you are better or worse?
 For example, if your goal is to reduce being questioned by your team.

-You need to know the level of questioning before you made any changes to improve the questions by the team.
+You need to know the level of questioning before you make any changes to improve the questions by the team.
 You better have the data about the number of questions at present.
-Using this information, you will be able to measure it during the time that you are applying your new approach that you think will improve the situation.
-Knowing the starting level and keep accumulating the quantities of questions along the time of your project of improvement.
+You can measure this information when applying the new approach that you think will improve the situation.
+Knowing the starting level and accumulating the quantities of questions along the time of your improvement project.

 Smart Goals Examples of Leadership

-A simple example will show you how to convert an immeasurable skill into measurable.
-You take the starting point situation of 100 questions a month and compare it in the six months of your project when the questions were reduced to 65 inquiries a month.
+A simple example will show you how to convert an immeasurable skill into a measurable one.
+You take the starting point of 100 questions a month and compare it to the six months of your project when the questions were reduced to 65 inquiries a month.

-Specific: To inspire and motivate group members to raise production by 25% and morale as the team members indicated on their feedback.
+Specific: To inspire and motivate group members to raise production by 25% and morale as the team members indicated in their feedback.